ndlarsen/ndlarsen.github.io/_drafts/2019-10-06-building-a-full-stack-web-application-part-3-rest-api-via-play-and-scala.md

 * create selection object
 * insert into database

-For convenience I've divided the method into a public and a private helper. `insertUser()` and `doInsert(user: User)`

-### insertUser()
+### Putting data
-The main responsibility of this method is to the validate the content of the request body and act accordingly.
+For convenience I've divided the functionality into a public method and a private helper.
+The main responsibility of the public method is to validate the content of the request body and act accordingly.
 ```scala
   def insertUser(): Action[JsValue] = Action.async(parse.json) { request =>
     request.body.validate[User] match {